 - For more information about availability, see the Citation Availability workflow.

 For information about browser requirements, see Browser and OS Requirements in the Alma documentation.

 Instructors (or librarians) may upload files as citations.
 These files are stored using an Amazon S3 repository.
 When the citation is deleted, the file is deleted from Amazon S3, as well.

 When a citation with an uploaded file is duplicated, the duplicate citations share the same Amazon file Key.
 When the last citation with that key is deleted, the file is removed from the S3 repository.
-Similarly, when a citation with an uploaded file is copied to Mu Collection, the My Collection item shares the same Amazon file key.
+Similarly, when a citation with an uploaded file is copied to Collection, the Collection item shares the same Amazon file key.
 Again, when the last item or citation that points to this file is deleted, the file is deleted from the S3 repository, as well.